cognitect/transit-ruby/README.md

 ```

 The version number is automatically incremented based on the number of commits.
-The commed below will show what version number will be used.
+The command below shows what version number will be applied.

 ```sh
 build/revision